MadiSullivan/sell/service-pricing-change.md

 You will receive an email notification that your case was successfully submitted.

 According to [the {{site.data.keyword.cloud_notm}} Services Agreement](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304&cc=us&lc=en#detail-document){: external}, we are required to provide our customers with a 30-day notice of any price changes.
 After you submit your support case, you must email the onboarding specailists at cloud.onboarding@ibm.com to help draft this notification.
-Client notifications will be sent out on the first of the following month.
-After your notification has been sent, your updated pricing will go into effect on the first of the following month.
+Once your notifcation has been sent, and 30 days have elapsed, your price change will go into affect on the 1st of the following month.
+For example:
+-Notification sent out on May 15th
+-30 days after May 15th = June 14th
+-Price change will go into affect on July 1st

 You can track the progress of your submitted case from the [Manage cases page](/unifiedsupport/cases).
 {: tip}